prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 Quick fixes, outdated libraries, and fragile architecture make adding new features risky and slow.

-Netflix once revealed how their microservices sprawl became so complex that their teams had to invest heavily in chaos engineering—intentionally breaking parts of the system to build resilience.
+Netflix once revealed how their microservices sprawl became so complex that their teams had to invest heavily in chaos engineering-intentionally breaking parts of the system to build resilience.
 This was their way of combating technical debt lurking beneath their rapid growth.

 - [Netflix's Chaos Engineering to Advance Failure Injection - InfoQ](https://www.infoq.com/news/2014/09/netflix-chaos-engineering/)
 - [Microservices Retrospective – What We Learned (and Didn’t Learn) from Netflix - InfoQ](https://www.infoq.com/presentations/microservices-netflix-industry/)